 Are we trying to make us believe that during these thousands of years of human civilization, none would have successfully implemented another family lifestyle than monogamy?

-The collapse of the patriarchist nuclear family is obvious when we observe a gradual decline in the duration of parental couples.
+The collapse of the patriarchist nuclear family is evident when we observe a gradual decline in the duration of parental couples.
 But the grip of this model remains a foundation of patriarchy even today.
-However, marriage is only an intermediate step towards its ultimate goal of taking control of the natural order of motherhood, becoming the only creator of human life.
+However, marriage is only an intermediate step towards patriarchy's ultimate goal of taking control of the natural motherhood order, becoming the only creator of human life.
 Assisted reproductive technologies have developed at a phenomenal rate, particularly in the last half-century.
 We are getting closer and closer to the ultimate moment targeted by patriarchy.
-The one where mankind (from the male point of view) will really become the creator of life, almost without natural help.
-Because we still count at the base on the spermatozoon and the oocyte to achieve this "feat"16 .
+The one where mankind (humanity from the male point of view) will really become the ultimate creator of life, almost without natural help.
+Because we still count at the base on the spermatozoon and the oocyte to achieve this "feat"15 .

-When this goal is achieved, marriage and the nuclear model of the family will no longer be of any use to patriarchy.
+Upon achievement of this this goal, marriage and the nuclear model of the family will no longer be of any use to patriarchy.
 But we are not there yet.
-And above all, is this really the path we want to take to "save" humanity?
+And above all, is this the path we want to take to "save" humanity?

 - The conquest of a territory and the control by force of an order established and decided originally by a ruling class;